david-pfx/PuzzleFABweb/readme.md

 PuzzleFAB has players for Windows desktop, Linux, WebGL, Android, iOS and more.
 This is the PuzzleFAB Web Player.
 Just click the link and enjoy!.

-The default game is [2048](https://david-pfx.github.io/PuzzleFABweb/WebGL), showing mouse clicks, text and high res objects.
+The default game is [333](https://david-pfx.github.io/PuzzleFABweb/WebGL), showing mouse clicks, text and high res objects.

 Press Escape and the Pause screen will allow you to select other games, or try these links.

+[2048](https://david-pfx.github.io/PuzzleFABweb/WebGL/New/2048.txt), showing mouse clicks, text and high res objects.

-[Yet Another Sokoban](https://david-pfx.github.io/PuzzleFABweb/WebGL/?p=Puzzles/New/yasban.txt) shows high res objects.
+[Yet Another Sokoban](https://david-pfx.github.io/PuzzleFABweb/WebGL/?p=Puzzles/New/yasban.txt) shows high res objects and move animations.

-[Loops of Zen](https://david-pfx.github.io/PuzzleFABweb/WebGL?p=Puzzles/New/loops_of_zen.txt) shows high res and mouse.
+[Loops of Zen](https://david-pfx.github.io/PuzzleFABweb/WebGL?p=Puzzles/New/loops_of_zen.txt) shows high res and mouse, with animated rotation.

 [Black box](https://david-pfx.github.io/PuzzleFABweb/WebGL?p=Puzzles/New/black_box.txt) shows rule expansion with relative directions.